mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 ---

 Active reconnaissance is about identifying the attack surfaces of a system.
-In these exercises, you will begin by first scanning all the ports of a host and identifying running services.
+In these exercises, you will begin by scanning all ports on a host and identifying running services.
 Afterwards, you will enumerate crAPI to determine available URL paths.

+---

+> ⚠️ **Scope and Authorization**
+>
+> This exercise must only be performed against the local lab environment.
+>
+> Unless your lab setup explicitly specifies otherwise, all scanning and enumeration should remain within:
+>
+> `127.0.0.1`
+>
+> Do **not** replace the target with public websites, external IP addresses, or systems you do not own or have explicit permission to test.
+>
+> For example, do not run Nmap, Gobuster, or similar reconnaissance tools against domains such as `google.com`, `github.com`, or other Internet-facing services as part of this exercise.
+>
+> During enumeration, you may encounter paths, parameters, redirects, or wordlist entries that contain external URLs.
+Do not intentionally follow, probe, or modify these in a way that sends testing traffic to external systems.
+>
+> Keep all testing inside the authorized lab environment.

+---

 > 🛡️ **Why this matters in the real world:**
 > Reconnaissance is often the first phase in a real attack.